 Clerk in Holy Orders, Canon the Reverend Godfrey Hirst addressed the assembled companions, delivering a thought-provoking oration peppered with light humour, even managed to include ‘Winnie the Pooh’ and him playing ‘Pooh Sticks’!
 He then led the companions in offering thanks for the life and work of the chapter and a prayer of rededication for the future 200 years.
 The National Anthem was sung, after which the chapter principals reoccupied their seats.
 The first principal thanked the Grand Superintendent for attending on this special occasion and presented him with a list of 10 charities who had received donations from the chapter prior to the convocation.

 Mark informed all present of the magnificent donations made by the chapter totalling £7,500.
 The following charities were honoured, each receiving £750.
 Friends of Tithebarn, to assist in a sensory garden and shop fit out in the Bistro Room.
 Guide Dogs for the Blind, for dogs to be trained and placed in Liverpool homes.
 LimbPower UK, to assist in the rehabilitation of ex-service personnel.
 The Liverpool Blood Bike, for maintenance of the vehicle.
 Liverpool Masonic Hall Building, for the upkeep of the building, including the magnificent room in which the meeting was held.
 Merseyside Water Recue.
 Northwest Air Ambulance.
 St John’s Hospice Wirral.
 Southport Offshore Rescue Service.
 West Lancashire Freemasons Charity.
 Mark thanked the companions of the chapter for their very generous donations.
+To read the history of the chapter,

 David Sayce was then presented to the Mark who thanked him for his long service in his various roles connected to both the chapter and Liverpool Masonic Hall and immediately proceeded to promote him to the rank of Past Provincial Deputy Grand Sword Bearer.
 Before retiring, Mark led the convocation in replenishing the chapter ‘coffers’, the charity collection raising some £282.65p after which the Grand Superintendent, grand, Provincial grand officers and guests retired prior to the closing of the convocation, after which all companions gathered for a pre-dinner reception in the Main Banqueting Room of the hall.
 A splendid four course meal was washed down with copious amounts of wine and port, during which the companions once again gave generously to the raffle in aid of the Chapter Benevolent Fund to the tune of £470.